AzuraCast/azuracast-docs/developers/plugins.md

       - ./path_to_plugin:/var/azuracast/www/plugins/example-plugin:ro
 ```

-Make sure to restart the Docker containers afterward (using `docker-compose down` and `docker-compose up -d`).
+Make sure to update and restart the Docker containers afterwards (using `./docker.sh update`).

 <br>